Curriculum and Modules

 Dr. Franz Kogelmann / Prof. Dr. Eva Spies

 The module offers multi-disciplinary perspectives on the different religious traditions of the African continent and the diasporas.
 In particular, it deals with historical and contemporary expressions of Islam, Christianity and so-called African religious traditions: How have these religious expressions been studied so far?
 How are they interrelated, and how do they connect to epistemological, social and political questions?
 How do they contribute to local and global dynamics?
 By dealing with this set of questions, the module introduces theories and methods of a non-normative study of religion.

-Media and Art in Africa
+Cultures and Arts in Africa

 Bordeaux Montaigne University:

 The course provides the students with a deep understanding of the management of development projects.
 It introduces the project approach before entering into the different steps of project cycle management.
 Methods and tools for identifying and formulating development projects are presented and experimented through case studies and simulation exercises.
 The accent is on multi-stakeholder analysis and participatory, transformative approaches, based on examples drawn from intercultural African settings.